 - Rename the type of Sapling transmission keys from KA^{Sapling}.
 PublicPrimeOrder to KA^{Sapling}.
 PublicPrimeSubgroup.
-This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Set CanopyActivationHeight for Testnet. - · Modify the tables and notes in §7.9.1 'ZIP 214 Funding Streams' on p.
-101 to reflect changes in [ZIP-214]. - Updates to reflect [ZIP-211]: add a consensus rule on v{pub}^{old} in §4.3 'JoinSplit Descriptions' on p.
-32, and a rule about node and wallet support for sending to Sprout addresses in §4.6.1 'Sending Notes (Sprout)' on p.
-35. - Refine the domain of HeightForHalving from \mathbb{N} to \mathbb{N}^+ . - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
+This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Refine the domain of HeightForHalving from \mathbb{N} to \mathbb{N}^+ . - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
 This has no effect on consensus since the Halving function is not used in that case, but it makes the definition match the intuitive meaning of the function. - Rename sections under §7 'Consensus Changes from Bitcoin' on p.
-87 to clarify that these sections do not only concern encoding, but also consensus rules. - Make the Canopy specification the default.
+86 to clarify that these sections do not only concern encoding, but also consensus rules. - Make the Canopy specification the default.

 - Include SHA-512 in §5.4.1.1 'SHA-256, SHA-256d, SHA256Compress, and SHA-512 Hash Functions' on p.
-57. - Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
-29. - Use abstBytes{Ed25519} and reprBytes{Ed25519} for conversions in §B.3 'Ed25519 batch validation' on p.
-166, and fix a missing requirement that $S_j < \ell$ for all signatures.
+56. - Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
+29.

 - Change instances of "the production network" to "Mainnet", and "the test network" to Testnet.
-This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation. - Add changes for [ZIP-207] and [ZIP-214].
+This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation.

-• Corrections to a note in § 5.4.5 'Ed25519' on p.
-66.
+• Corrections to a note in §5.4.5 'Ed25519' on p.65.